 How to tell the difference between soreness and an injury

 It’s common for inexperienced exercisers to feel soreness after a strenuous workout.
-However, there is a difference between muscular soreness and pain.
-Bonnie P. Gregory, MD, orthopedic surgeon, shares her expertise on common workout injuries and when you should see a physician.
+When you work out hard, you can expect a little discomfort.
+However, there is a difference between muscle soreness and pain.
+An injury can be minor, so it may be overlooked until it gets worse.
+Bonnie P. Gregory, MD, orthopedic surgeon with UT Physicians, shares her expertise on common workout injuries and when you should see a physician.

 “Each person has a different threshold for physical activity, based on factors such as age, health, workout intensity, strength, and overall fitness level,” said Gregory.
 “Staying within your threshold usually results in soreness and gains; exceeding your threshold often results in pain and injury.”